ietf-ccamp-wg/draft-ietf-ccamp-mw-topo-yang/draft-ietf-ccamp-mw-topo-yang.md

 The microwave topology model is expected to be used between a Provisioning Network Controller (PNC) and a Multi Domain Service Coordinator(MDSC) {{?RFC8453}}.
 Examples of use cases that can be supported are:

 1. Correlation between microwave radio links and the supported links on higher topology layers. e.g. an L2 Ethernet topology.
-This information can be used to understand how changes in the performance/status of a microwave radio link affects traffic on higher layers.
+This information can be used to understand how changes in the performance/status of a microwave radio link affect traffic on higher layers.
 2. Propagation of relevant characteristics of a microwave radio link, such as bandwidth, to higher topology layers, where it e.g. could be used as a criterion when configuring and optimizing a path for a connection/service through the network end to end.
 3. Optimization of the microwave radio link configurations on a network level, e.g. with the purpose to minimize overall interference and/or maximize the overall capacity provided by the links.